πŸ“

 Language Development

 Language develops at widely varying rates.
 Some children are early talkers; others are observers who wait until they have more to say.
 Understanding (receptive language) typically develops before speaking (expressive language).
+Regularly sharing bedtime stories is one of the best ways to support both.

 If you're concerned about language, look at the whole picture: Does your child communicate in other ways?
 Do they understand what you say?
 Are they engaged with you and their environment?